Ngarikutuke Tjiriange: Career

 At SWAPO's November 2007 congress, Tjiriange failed to be re-elected to the party's politburo.
 On January 27, 2008, he was elected as SWAPO's Secretary for Environment at a meeting of the Central Committee.

 Ngarikutuke Tjiriange announced in September 2009 that he would withdraw from active politics to devote more time to farming, but remained a member of the central committee and the secretariat of the Swapo Party.

-In his farewell speech on the 16th of March 2010 for the National assembly, Ngarikutuke urged his successors to deal with the land question, in particular the access to grave sites of ancestors.
+In his farewell speech on 16 March 2010 for the National assembly, Ngarikutuke urged his successors to deal with the land question, in particular the access to grave sites of ancestors.

 After his resignation, Tjiriange presented himself as a prominent advocate against legislation for equal rights of homosexuals in Africa.
 His prominent presence in the media has earned him a re-entry into politics as of April 2012 when he was appointed special adviser to Home Affairs and Immigration Minister Rosalia Nghidinwa to bring about all-round improvement at the Ministry.

-Tjiriange died on 23 June 2021.
+Tjiriange died on 23 June 2021 from COVID-19.
 He was declared a national hero of Namibia and awarded a state funeral.